vitalets/global-cache/README.md

 });
 ```

-### Persistent values
+## Persistent values

-By default, all values are stored in memory and cleared when the test run finishes.
+By default, all values are stored in memory and cached during the test run.
 However, you can store data permanently on the file system and reuse it between subsequent runs.
 For example, you can authenticate a user once and save the auth state for 1 hour.
 During this period, all test runs will reuse the auth state and execute faster.

 To make a value persistent, pass the `{ ttl }` (time-to-live) option in the second argument of the `.get()` method.
 TTL can be an [ms-compatible](https://github.com/vercel/ms) string or a number of milliseconds:

 ```ts
 // Cache auth for 1 hour
 const authState = await globalCache.get('auth-state', { ttl: '1 hour' }, async () => {